William Comyn, Lord of Badenoch

-He helped oversee the construction of St Mungo's Cathedral in Glasgow and after his death, Marjory continued his work there.
+William helped oversee the construction of St Mungo's Cathedral in Glasgow and after his death, Marjory continued his work there.

 Earl of Buchan

-During his period as Warden of Moray, Comyn was so successful, it may have been the reason he received the hand of Marjory (a.k.a.
+During his time as Warden of Moray, Comyn's success may have been a reason for his marriage to Marjory (a.k.a.
 Margaret), Countess of Buchan, sometime between 1209 and 1212.
-Her father Fergus, Earl of Buchan, had no male heirs and so in marrying his daughter to William he ensured a suitable line for his titles before his death.
-Dying sometime around 1214 (perhaps earlier) William took over the management of the mormaerdom (earldom) of Buchan, by right of his wife.
+Her father, Fergus, Earl of Buchan (died c.1214), had no male heirs and so in marrying his daughter to William he ensured a suitable line for his titles before his death.
+Through this marriage, William took management of the mormaerdom (earldom) of Buchan.

+Deer Abbey

+Founded in 1219 by Comyn as a Cistercian house, Deer Abbey, later a monastery, bringing "Cistercian monks from Kinloss Abbey near Elgin to establish the new monastery."
+After the Reformation of 1560 the abbey was secularized, becoming the barony or Altrie.

 Family tree

-William (is believed to have) had six children through his first wife Sarah Fitzhugh and eight through Marjory, Countess of Buchan.
-The two branches would be associated with the Lordship of Badenoch through his first wife and the Earldom of Buchan through the second.
+The marriage of William and Sarah Fitzhugh, William's first marriage, is believed to have produced six children.
+This marriage is associated with the Lordship of Badenoch.
+The marriage of William and Marjory, Countess of Buchan, produced seven children and is associated with the Earldom of Buchan.
 For the historian Alan Young, William's life, and particularly his marriage to the Countess of Buchan, marks the beginning of the "Comyn century".

 NB.
 Children are ranked according to either accounts showing a specific rank in the order of Williams children's birth or according to the earliest available date the child was thought to have been born.